SvenSapia/ip.sapia.cc/README.md

 ## Why?
 Comparable webservices are bloated up with ads and unnecessary javascript.
 You can use this script with curl and get a readable output.
 ## ToDo
-- GeoIP
+- GeoIP and/or RIR lookup
-- Name variables better
-- Message if PTR is not resolvable
-- Store URLs in vars
+- Store URLs in vars, so it's easier to setup